 To correctly and accurately gauge the ambient temperature, a thermostat must be positioned correctly in the home when it’s installed.
 To ensure an accurate reading, don’t DIY install a new thermostat—even something this “simple” must be left to the pros.
 They’ll know not to install it near sources of heat or cold such as the kitchen or a light-filled window and ensure its correct placement.

-4. Thermostat Won’t Turn On
+Troubleshooting a Thermostat That Won’t Turn On

 Today’s smart and Wi-Fi thermostats are hardwired to your home’s electrical system.
 However, older thermostats still use batteries for power.
 If your battery-powered thermostat won’t turn on, try changing the batteries.
+If that doesn’t resolve the issue, or if your thermostat settings seem off, it may be time to schedule a professional thermostat repair service.

 If that doesn’t work, make sure that the thermostat is set to the correct mode.
 If you want to turn on the AC and the thermostat is set to heat, it’s obviously not going to turn on.
 Mistakes happen and someone in your household might’ve inadvertently switched the settings.